ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 # Instructions

-In this assignment we have given you datasets containing movie names and their rating.
+In this assignment, we have given you datasets containing movie names and their ratings.
 Your goal is to implement a Binary Search Tree to store this information, measure and analyze the running time of searching for movies.

 An overview of your goals are provided below:
 * Implement a Binary Search Tree to store movie names and ratings.
-* Your BST should provide public function to search for a "particular" movie, search for movies that start with a specific prefix, and calculate the average rating of movies that start with a prefix.
+* Your BST should provide a public function to search for a particular movie, search for movies that start with a specific prefix, and find the movie with the highest rating starting with a particular prefix.
 * Measure the absolute running time of your search functions and how it scales with input size.
 * Analyze the Big-O running time for different types of search.
 * Write a report to discuss the trends in running times using your mathematical analysis to explain the performance data that you collected.